Helping You Get the results You Need

 In Georgia, property owners are required by law to keep their premises reasonably safe for visitors.
 This includes invited guests, customers, clients, tenants, employees, and any other individual who is legally permitted to be on the property.
 The law applies to both private and public properties, such as homes, apartment buildings, offices, retail buildings, parks, and construction sites.

-If you were injured on someone else’s property, and you believe the property owner is to blame, we encourage you to get in touch with our Athens premises liability lawyer as soon as possible to discuss your legal options.
+If you were injured on someone else’s property, and you believe the property owner is to blame, we encourage you to get in touch with The Athens Premises Liability Lawyer as soon as possible to discuss your legal options.
 The Law Office of Joshua W. Branch, LLC can help you fight for the justice and recovery you are owed.

 Proving Property Owner Negligence